metaopt/torchopt/docs/source/distributed/distributed.rst

 - **Remote Procedure Call (RPC)** supports running a function on the specified destination worker with the given arguments and getting the return value back or creating a reference to the return value.

-  That is, you can treat the remote worker as a accelerator.
+  That is, you can treat the remote worker as an accelerator.
 You can call a function on a remote worker and get the result back to the local worker.

 - **Distributed Autograd** stitches together local autograd engines on all the workers involved in the forward pass, and automatically reach out to them during the backward pass to compute gradients.